themgoncalves/react-adventure-pattern-proposal/README.md

 ### Advantages

   - **Simultaneous development**: Allow multiple developers to work simultaneously in the [Elements](#elements).
-  - **Hight cohesion**: Adventure Design Proposal allow logical grouping of the related structure.
+  - **High cohesion**: Adventure Design Proposal allow logical grouping of the related structure.
   - **Low coupling**: The [Modular Structure](#modular-structure-designing-modules) component's can be replaced with alternative implementations that provide the same services.
   - **Easy modification**: Due to de separation of concerns, create, update or delete code/files can be done with the minimum effort and greater confidence.
   - **Maximum Universality for the Components**: The [UI Component Development Principle](#ui-component-development-principle) provides a road-map to ensure that we achieve the maximum level of reusability in any type of context with zero dependencies.